Pola

 2) Repurposing as Quality Control

-3) Social Preview is a UX Issue
+3) Social Preview is a UX Matter

-4) Outreach without Coldness
+4) Outreach Without Coldness

-We see particularly good results in the B2B area with LinkedIn: A well-told mini-case can open the door for industry blogs to discover your detailed article.
+We see particularly good results in the B2B area with LinkedIn: A well-told mini-case can open the door for industry blogs to even discover your detailed article.

 Unsplash image for notebook content calendar coffee cup morning lightUnsplash image for notebook content calendar coffee cup morning light